Equivariant instanton homology: The index filtration

+Degeneration takes only slightly more work.
 That the differentials on elements $[x]$ with lifts that have $d_ix = 0$ for $i < r$ are induced by $\partial_r$ is an elementary diagram chase.
-In fact, that this is true holds more generally: Wall's notion of a \emph{multicomplex} (see Definition \ref{multicomplex}) is a complex so that the differential splits nicely into components $d_r$ that decrease the filtration by $r$, and $C$ is equipped with the induced differential Observe that our choice of $\partial_k$ is precisely the component of the differential that decreases the filtration level of $\widetilde{CI}$ by $k$.
+In fact, that this is true holds more generally: Wall's notion of a \emph{multicomplex} (see Definition \ref{multicomplex}) is a complex so that the differential splits nicely into components $d_r$ that decrease the filtration by $r$, and $C$ is equipped with the induced differential Here, $d_r = \partial_r$ are the terms which decrease index by precisely $r$.
+Because $\partial_r$ increases the dimension of a geometric chain by $r-1$ and the homology groups are supported in degrees at most three, these summands $d_r$ vanish for $r \ge 5$. \end{proof}

-The invariants $RE^\infty$ and $W$ of Proposition \ref{ssComparison} are both zero for this spectral sequence, because it degenerates at the 5th page.